When Are Drug Sniffing Dogs Allowed?

 If You Are Facing Criminal Drug Charges, Consult with an Experienced Killeen Criminal Defense Lawyer Today

 If you are facing drug charges, you need an experienced criminal defense attorney on your side.
-Criminal lawyer Brett H. Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, has the experience, commitment, and knowledge to skillfully advocate for your rights and for the best possible resolution of your case.
-We are here to help you, so please do not hesitate to contact or call us at (254) 220-4225 today.
+Criminal lawyer Brett H. Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, has the experience, commitment, and knowledge to skillfully advocate for your rights and for the best possible resolution of your case.
+We are here to help you, so please do not hesitate to contact us online or call us at (254) 781-4222 today.

 Categories: